jdebacker/ProblemSet9/README.md

 # ProblemSet9
 Repo for Problem Set 9 for ECON 815, Fall 2019

-Students will commit all there changes and push them to this repo.
+Students will commit all their changes and push them to this repo.